JakubPolanowski/PY-Realty/README.md

 ## Status

+**VERSION:** 0.1.0

 Early development.
-The library is still in early development and is missing key features and may not working entirely as expected.
+The library is still in early development and is missing key features and may not be working entirely as expected.

+This library is now somewhat usable (mileage may vary) and can be installed (and built) via pip, see installation instructions below.

 ## Road Map